litestar-org/litestar/docs/usage/7-middleware.md

 ### Compression

 HTML responses can optionally be compressed.
 Starlite has built in support for gzip and brotli.
-Gzip support is provided through the built in Starlette classes, and brotli support can be added by installing the `brotli` extras.
+Gzip support is provided through the built-in Starlette classes, and brotli support can be added by installing the `brotli` extras.

 You can enable either backend by passing an instance of `starlite.config.CompressionConfig` into the `compression_config` application parameter.